stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 Imagine the power of 5, 10, 50, 500 or 50,000 employees aligned on the same priorities and plans, able to see in real time exactly where their day to day work fits in and the impact.

-\#stratapp allows you and everyone around you to focus on what really matters:
+\#stratapp allows you, and everyone around you, to focus on what really matters:

 ![](/uploads/connect.JPG)